Grails-Plugin-Consortium/grails-cxf/README.markdown

 <a name="soap"></a>
 EXPOSING CLASSES VIA PROPERTIES
 -----------------
-*v1.1.0 Note: The usage of the static properties is considered deprecated and switching to the new <a href="#soapannotation">annotation</a> is a cleaner implementation.*
+*v1.1.0 Note: The usage of the static properties is considered deprecated and switching to the new <a href="#soapannotation">annotation</a> is a cleaner implementation.
+Also to note that custom interceptors are only supported in the annotation.*

 There are many ways to configure the plugin using static properties.
 The legacy way was to use the `static expose = ['cxf']` in your service classes.
 Legacy support for both `static expose = ['cxf']` , `static expose = ['cxfjax']` and `static expose = ['cxfrs']` services remains, but the new preferred way is to use one of the following methods of exposure.